Purpose of this article

 Terms should be clear and easy to read.
 Agreements should no use jargon, difficult works you don’t understand or over-long sentences.

-If you think a park owner is using an unfair term to your disadvantage, or you are not sure about a certain term, get advice from a consumer adviser.
-A list of useful contacts is at the back of this leaflet.
+If you think a park owner is using an unfair term to your disadvantage, or you are not sure about a certain term, take some independent legal advice.

 What to look out for